Please complete your profile to unlock commenting and other important features.

 Industryviews | Dreamstime

-Dig deep into the car's past with something like Carfax data, but don't forget to scrutinize inspection-related info for the full picture.
-It's important to remember that there's more to the report than just the basic facts.
+Dig into the car's past with Carfax data, but don't forget to scrutinize inspection-related info for the full picture.
+There's more to a vehicle report than the basics.

 In addition to details about accidents, ownership and mileage, the report can also include information related to inspections and maintenance.
 This information can be invaluable when it comes to understanding the condition of the car and its various parts.